ethereum-optimism/superchainerc20-starter/README.md

 This section defines parameters for deploying token contracts across both single and multi-chain environments.

 - `salt`: A unique identifier used for deploying token contracts via [`Create2`].
-This value along with the contract bytecode and deployer ensures that contract deployments are deterministic.
+This value along with the contract bytecode ensures that contract deployments are deterministic.
     - example: `salt = "ethers phoenix"`

 #### `[token]`